kontent-ai/delivery-sdk-net/README.md

 ```

 When set, all asset URLs returned by the SDK will automatically include the specified rendition preset's transformations.

+For named clients, `DefaultRenditionPreset` is resolved per client configuration.
+This means production/preview (or any named clients) can use different default presets independently.

+When query caching is enabled, changing `DefaultRenditionPreset` on an existing client does not invalidate already-cached entries.
+Purge cache (or recreate the client) if you need the new default rendition to apply immediately.

 ### Image Transformation